-We are committed to the highest principles of good corporate governance, which we believe will provide a sustainable framework to realize our strategy and objectives while at the same time strengthening our relationship with shareholders, employees, customers, suppliers and other business partners.
-Through accountability, transparency, fairness and responsibility, we strive to create an appropriate balance between management and control, while at the same time aligning the interests of our stakeholders.
+We are committed to the highest principles of good corporate governance, which we believe will provide a sustainable framework for realizing our strategy and objectives while at the same time strengthening our relationship with shareholders, employees, customers, suppliers and other business partners.
+Through accountability, transparency, fairness and responsibility, we strive to create an appropriate balance between management and control, while at the same time aligning with the interests of our stakeholders.

-Our first Corporate Governance Report 2021 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Ordinance against Excessive Compensation with respect to Listed Stock Corporations ("OaEC") and the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.
-The information contained herein generally follows the structure of the annex of the DCG.
+Our Corporate Governance Report 2022 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Ordinance against Excessive Compensation with respect to Listed Stock Corporations ("OaEC")1 and the principles of the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.2 The information contained herein generally follows the structure of the annex of the DCG.